BellezaEmporium/bellezaemporium.github.io/EA_Analysis.md

 [SHA3 final #2]
 ```

 That number... it looked very familiar.
-When I had worked on my GOG Galaxy plugin, I had to use EA's very own API.
+You see, when I had worked on my GOG Galaxy plugin, I had to use EA's very own API, from the Origin era.
 And one of the APIs was user-related (if you remember, it was [this URL](https://gateway.ea.com/proxy/identity/pids/me)).
 And one of the pieces of information that it could give you is the Nucleus ID (which was the old Origin way of calling your account ID).
 You now understood what I'm saying here... that other piece of very important information is your Nucleus ID ! (little trick : hash your Nucleus ID in SHA3-256, you'll see the magic happen).

 Yes, it now uses the Nucleus ID as an alternative choice.
 Either you need to use a Nucleus ID (for all files in that folder), either it uses a hardcoded string.
 It will all depend on the flag.